cfengine/documentation/overviews/system-overview/design-center.markdown

 tags: [design center, cf-sketch, sketches, deploy policy]
 ---

+The Design Center is a public repository for customizable CFEngine design patterns and code.
+[Sketches][Sketch Structure] are ready-to-use components (e.g. collections of bundles, support files, etc.) that can be directly imported and used in CFEngine policies.
+Most sketches are specialized for achieving specific tasks, or for maintaining a specific piece of software, however their scope and capabilities can be varied.
+They are organized in categories according to their functionality.
+Sketches are managed (installed, configured, enabled and uninstalled) through a specialized tool called cf-sketch.

 ## Use Design Center Sketches to Deploy Policy

-The CFEngine Design Center is a collection of **sketches** which are reusable, configurable policies.
+The CFEngine Design Center is a collection of `sketches` which are reusable, configurable policies.
 Think of sketches as templates that are written in CFEngine policy language; you can use these templates to configure and deploy CFEngine policy without mastering the CFEngine language.